Malikazz/Blog/Readme.md

 # Blog for w/e I am working on

 New post push older posts down so top is newest bottom oldest.
 If you have questions or comments feel free to hit me up.
-I am a Jr. Dev so any info on here should be take with a grain of salt.

 [Format_String_Vuln](Format_String_Vuln/readme.md)